SS Irish Oak (1919): Landfall

 The survivors landed at Cobh on 19 May.
 They were welcomed by Samuel Roycroft, a director of both the Limerick Steamship Company and of Irish Shipping Limited.
 They lunched at the Imperial Hotel, Cork.
 On arrival in Dublin on 21 May, they were welcomed by Peadar Doyle, the Lord Mayor, and were hosted to lunch at Leinster House, home of Dáil Éireann (the Irish Parliament), on 24 May.

 It was common practice for crews' wages to be stopped when a ship was sunk.
 The famed Labour leader James Larkin raised the issue of the survivors' treatment in the Dáil.
 Citing the crew member who was told by the Labour exchange to "go and get his record card", which was lost when Irish Oak sank, he suggested for the Dáil to ask the German Consul-General to send a submarine to retrieve it.

 Aftermath

 British

 Which submarine had sunk Irish Oak was unknown at the time.
 The survivors knew only that it was unlikely to have been U-650.
-In the British House of Commons, Sir William Davidson called for a formal protest because Irish Oak had not warned the convoy, and Douglas Lloyd Savory called for an end of coal exports to Ireland.
+In the British House of Commons, Sir William Davidson called for a formal protest because Irish Oak had not warned the convoy, and Douglas Savory called for an end of coal exports to Ireland.

 No official action was taken.
 Ireland was exporting food to Britain at the time.
 Also, Paul Emrys-Evans revealed that the convoy knew about the U-boat; the British stance was that as it already knew of the presence of both Irish Oak and U-607, there was no need for Irish Oak to have warned the convoy.